endrollex/miniroll/README.md

 Introduction:
 -------------
-* miniroll does not need a database, uses a simple framework with filesystem, just like a Blog Hello World.
+* miniroll does not need a database, uses a casual framework with filesystem.
+* Dirty, mix HTML and PHP (its considered "bad practice"), function is no encapsulation.
 * It may be cumbersome to use.
 There is no template function here.
   Someone using this blog shall modify many codes to create own blog style manually.
 * This project is for reference purpose (http://endrollex.com).